 They blame auditors for discriminating against branches in the Western Cape and disqualifying them over minor issues.
-Other members have laid the blame with the current provincial leadership, accusing it of failing to build branches.

 The number of branches each province takes to Mangaung will be crucial for votes at the December conference, at which a leadership contest is expected.